pauldotyu/kubestronaut/docs/kubernetes.md

 Reference: https://github.com/kubernetes-sigs/cri-tools/issues/868#issuecomment-1926494368

-> ⛔️ Repeat these steps for each worker node before proceeding.
+> ⛔️ Jump back to the [Configure the control and worker nodes](#configure-the-control-and-worker-nodes) section and repeat these steps for each worker node before proceeding.

 ## Install kubernetes on control node